davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698508489653/38956422-484a-4eb7-8f58-24bb91ebd3fd.jpeg align="center")

 Tapping Edit lets you customize your face.
 I started with the **Utility** face, but I wanted a different color.
-That's a cinch to change, but what about those whatchamacallit gizmos also on the face?
-I wanted to the date and day to appear above the time, and below it my notification count, my steps, and my heart rate.
+That's a cinch to change, but what about those whatchamacallit gadgets also on the face?
+I wanted the date and day to appear above the time, and below it my notification count, my steps, and my heart rate.
 Those things are called *complications* (a beautiful term), and the number and shape of them vary between faces.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698508909382/749a210e-00f4-4586-a59f-aebdabc0ebae.png align="center")